whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 3: Meets expectations

 #### Date Night
 This project centered around building a Binary Search Tree.
-This exposed me to communication between classes.
+This exposed me to communication between classes and how to use recursion.
 The logic was more challenging than flashcards.
 I really enjoyed this.

 * [GitHub URL](https://github.com/lilwillifo/BinarySearchTree/tree/master/binary_search_tree)
 * [Original Assignment](http://backend.turing.io/module1/projects/date_night)